TimothyNaumov/MFEMonorepo/README.md

 ## Development server

+Run `nx serve Backend` for a dev server hosted on port 3333.
+The app will automatically reload if you change any of the source files.

+There is a frontend app in this workspace as well so you will have to

-Run `nx serve Backend` for a dev server.
+Run `nx serve frontend` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace